ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 `export MPICH_GPU_SUPPORT_ENABLED=1`

-If not set then if MPI calls try to send messages with pointers to GPU memory an error will occur.
+If not set MPI calls that attempt to send messages from buffers that are on  GPU-attached memory will crash/hang.

+#### HSA_ENABLE_SDMA

+`export HSA_ENABLE_SDMA=0`

+Forces host-to-device and device-to-host copies to use compute shader blit kernels rather than the dedicated DMA copy engines.

+Impact will be reduced bandwidth but this is recommended when isolating issues with hardware copy engines.

+#### MPICH_OFI_NIC_POLICY

+For GPU-enabled parallel applications that involve MPI operations that access application arrays that are resident on GPU-attached memory regions users can set,

+`export MPICH_OFI_NIC_POLICY=GPU`

+In this case, for each MPI process, Cray MPI aims to aelect a NIC device that is closest to the GPU device being used.

+#### MPICH_OFI_NIC_VERBOSE

+To display information pertaining to NIC selection set,

+`export MPICH_OFI_NIC_VERBOSE=2`

 ## Python Environment

-The `cray-python` environment can be used normal with `mpi4py` that uses `cray-mpich` in the same way as the CPU compute nodes.
+The `cray-python` module can be used as normal for the GPU partition with `mpi4py` package that is installed by default. `mpi4py` uses `cray-mpich` under the hood and in the same way as the CPU compute nodes.

-However unless specifically compiled for GPU-GPU communication certain packages that try to take advantage of the fast links between GPU's by calling MPI on GPU pointers may have issues.
+However unless specifically compiled for GPU-GPU communication certain python packages/frameworks that try to take advantage of the fast links between GPUs by calling MPI on GPU pointers may have issues.
 To set the environment correctly for a given python program the following snippet can be added to load the required libmpi_gtl_has library:

 ```
 from os import environ